 If you’re following the trends in Ruby on Rails, you’ve probably heard the word ‘service’ a few times, or perhaps even encountered it in code that lives in the app/services directory.
 In this post I’ll try to clarify what a service is, when it’s useful, and the different kinds of services I’ve used previously.

-As I understand it, a Service Object implements the user’s interactions with the application.
+Service object is plain old Ruby Objects (PORO) and is typically responsible for carrying out some action.
+Service object in Rails implements the user’s interactions with the application.
 It contains business logic that coordinates other artefacts.
 You could say it is the core of the application.

 In fact, inspecting the services folder of an application should tell the programmer what the application really does, which is not always obvious when looking at controllers or models.